How to Spend 3 Days in Lake Tekapo and Aoraki Mt Cook

-Head for a long weekend trip to Lake Tekapo and Aoraki Mt Cook.
-We'll show you the must do's and sees in the Mackenzie Country!
+Heading for a long weekend trip to Lake Tekapo and Aoraki Mt Cook?
+We've put together the must do's and sees in the Mackenzie Country!

 Half way between Christchurch and Queenstown the Mackenzie Country is not just a stopover on your journey north or south but also a popular holiday destination in its own right.

 From alpine lakes to mountain ranges this region has it all!

 Lake Tekapo will amaze you with its stunning turquoise water where the lake water comes all the way from glaciers in the Southern Alps.
 And yes... even in summer it can be a bit chilly but don’t let that stop you taking a dip!